Ashwin Kambhampati(ush-win come-bum-paw-tea)

 Assistant Professor of Economics, United States Naval Academy

-My research is in the area of microeconomic theory; I am particularly interested in applications of contract theory and matching theory to problems concerning the internal organization of firms.
-I am teaching Game Theory (SE450) and a Capstone Research Seminar (SE475) this Spring.
+My research is in the area of microeconomic theory; I am particularly interested in contract theory, matching theory, and the internal structure of organizations.
+I am teaching two sections of SE450: Game Theory and a Capstone Research Seminar this semester.

 Email: kambhamp [at] usna.edu